 Everyone in the world today is operating via trial-by-error and experiencing trepidations just as anyone else.
 Bethany is right, none of us have ever done this before, and it is scary, but trying is the only way you will learn.
 “It’s stressful moving to a new environment,” says Bethany.
 “Now that we’ve put this in action, [the teachers] love it!”
 Change is hard, and sometimes it is harder for adults than for kids.
 Bethany reminds us not to be afraid to look to those younger than us for encouragement.

-“Being involved with Beverly Hills Church Preschool has made me a better parent,” says Bethany.
+“Being involved with Beverley Hills Church Preschool has made me a better parent,” says Bethany.
 It has allowed her to interact with the kids in a new way.
 “I am excited to see how well the kids are handling the hybrid model.”
 With such community orientation, Bethany has been able to reevaluate her priorities during these uncertain times, and has found a new appreciation for the resilience of children.